csstools/postcss-plugins/plugins/postcss-light-dark-function/README.md

 npm install @csstools/postcss-light-dark-function --save-dev
 ```

-[PostCSS Light Dark Function] lets you easily create new plugins following some [CSS Specification].
+[PostCSS Light Dark Function] lets you use the `light-dark` color function in
+CSS, following the [CSS Color 5 Specification].

 ```pcss
 .dark {